temporalio/documentation/docs/typescript/workflows.md

 JavaScript has a `setTimeout`, which seems relatively straightforward.
 However, they are held in memory - if your system goes down, those timers are gone.

-A lot of careful code is required to make these timeouts fully reliable (aka recoverable in case of outage.)
+A lot of careful code is required to make these timeouts fully reliable (aka recoverable in case of outage) and cancellation aware.
-Beyond that, further engineering is needed to scale this - imagine 100,000 independently running timers in your system, firing every minute.
-That is the kind of scale Temporal handles.

 <!-- Note: these are rough Durable Timer notes from Maxim - we should build out examples and really hit home why you want to use us rather than write your own, in future.
 When writing Workflows with timers, you need to take care that it handles jumps of time.
 What we mean by "handling jumps": if you had timers that were supposed to go off at 1.15, 1.30, and 1.45pm, and your system goes down from 1pm to 2pm, then at 2pm when the system comes back up all 3 timers will fire at once.
 If your workflow code relies on the timers resolving in precise order, write these checks yourself.
 -->

+Beyond that, further engineering is needed to scale this - imagine 100,000 independently running timers in your system, firing every minute.
+That is the kind of scale Temporal handles.

 </details>